 - Largo in MegaTokyo comes off as this quite a lot, between his l33t sp34k, technobabble, and constant paranoid beliefs that zombies will be taking over the area (which later turns out to be more or less true).
 All of this coupled with the fact that he doesn't speak any Japanese usually leads to him being arrested by the police (it was also implied to have have something to do with being handcuffed by mounties and deported from Canada).

-- Lok of Juathuur tend to talk and whine a lot to whoever visits him in his realm.
+- Lok of Juathuur tends to talk and whine a lot to whoever visits him in his realm.
 This happens rarely.